ibm-cloud-architecture/faststart2020-platform/labs/ExploringOpenShift4.2Lab.md

 4. Right-click on the new object to get to your application in a new window, it should look similar to:<br>![wildwestapp](images/102-wildwest.png)

 5. Play with the application for a little bit.
 Have your browser windows with the game and the topology with pod status shown side by side.
-Does the game work? _______
+Is any pod killed/destroyed?
+Is the game working? _______

 ### Step 3 - Demonstrate Service Accounts and Role Bindings

 Now let's try to see why even when you shoot the Kubernetes objects, they are not affected.
-Even though you see an explosion in the game, your topology pod status page does not show any pods being crashed.
+Even though you see an explosion in the game, your topology pod status page does not show any pods being terminated.
 Let's go back and look at the RoleBinding object that you created in the `k8s.yaml` file.

 ```
 apiVersion: rbac.authorization.k8s.io/v1